kvedenskii/axway-open-docs/content/en/docs/apim_installation/apiportal_docker/docker_portal_run_image.md

 API_WHITELIST=

 ##### NON PERSISTING SETTINGS #####
 # Settings under this section don't persist.
-I.e. if you configure
+If you configure
 # it in JAI they will be gone after container restart.
-So in common
+So, in a common
 # use case they should be configured via environment variables.
 ###################################